India vows to press tobacco companies for bigger health warnings

-NEW DELHI India is committed to boosting the size of health warnings on tobacco products, the government said on Friday, seeking to deflect criticism for delaying tougher new packaging rules beyond a deadline of April 1.
+NEW DELHI, April 24 India is committed to boosting the size of health warnings on tobacco products, the government said on Friday, seeking to deflect criticism for delaying tougher new packaging rules beyond a deadline of April 1.

 Up to 900,000 Indians die every year of tobacco-related diseases, the government said in 2010.
 That could rise to 1.5 million by 2020 if users do not kick the habit, the International Tobacco Control Project estimates.